Private 1:1 Physiotherapy in North Tel Aviv · No referral needed · Book an assessment →

 Why does my knee hurt after running?

-The four main causes are: PFPS (patellofemoral pain syndrome) — the most common, 25% of running injuries.
+The four main causes are: PFPS (patellofemoral pain syndrome) — the single most common running-related injury.
 IT band syndrome — lateral knee pain at a specific kilometre.
 Patellar tendinopathy — pain at the inferior patellar pole.
 Meniscal irritation — joint line pain.
 Each requires a completely different treatment protocol.

 Can I keep running with knee pain?